sprintcorp/NewsAggregator/README.md

    git checkout master

-2. Switch to the folder directory
+2. Switch to the folder directory and install dependencies
     ```bash
     cd NewsAggregator
+   composer install

 Use make file command `make up` to run all need command or skip to run individually